abhilashmnair/WhatsApp-Spammer/README.md

 **Enjoy**

-*This is not intended to cause any trouble.
-Don't blame if your homie reported you as spam or your girlfriend dumped you* :)
+*This is not intended to cause any trouble.Don't blame me if your homie reported you as spam or your girlfriend dumped you* :)